Last updated

 Read it aloud

 Listening to your words helps you catch awkward phrasing and identify where your argument doesn't flow logically.
-Your ear often catches problems your eyes miss.
+Hearing your words out loud helps you notice awkward phrasing and unclear logic that you might overlook when reading silently.

 Pay attention to whether your hook genuinely grabs attention, your background provides necessary context, and your thesis makes a clear claim.
-If you stumble while reading or feel confused about the main point, your readers will too.
+If you stumble while reading or feel confused about the main point, this suggests your readers might have the same difficulty.

 Check for logical flow